FasterXML/jackson-core/README.md

 Core jar is also a functional OSGi bundle, with proper import/export declarations, so it can be use on OSGi container as is.

+Jackson 2.10 and above include `module-info.class` definitions so the jar is also a proper Java module (JPMS).

+Jackson 2.12 and above include additional Gradle 6 Module Metadata for version alignment with Gradle.

 -----
 # Use it!